jeferson-franco/mars-rover-v1/backend/README.md

 ## DIY

+To set up the Mars Rover Mission Control System backend from scratch, follow these steps to install the required dependencies:

 1. Make sure you have Node.js (v14 or higher) and npm (v6 or higher) installed on your machine.
 You can check the installed versions by running:

 ```